Rambler Six and V8: 1960

 The 1960 models featured numerous exterior and interior design changes.
 The greenhouse was made "lighter" with a narrower C-pillar and roof profile, as well as slanting both the windshield and rear window at a greater angle providing for an "airy cabin."
 The front end was simplified, while the tailfins became smaller thus highlighting the new tall taillamps.
 The overall length was trimmed by 1.6 in because of a new spit-bumper design.
 Riding on 15-inch wheels the Rambler appeared to be larger than it actually was.
 The interior was also revised and the instrument panel now incorporated all instrumentation within a large oval in front of the driver.

 The practice of separate Six and Rebel V8 models now ended with the focus on the Rambler name and the trim three levels: "Deluxe", "Super", and "Custom".
 Each was offered with "Economy 6 or Rebel V-8 engines."

 The larger Rambler sedans were joined by a new four-door Rambler American model that rode on the shorter 100 in platform as the smaller two-door sedan and wagon series, but sales of all Ramblers continued to increase.
 In 1960, the Rambler line reached third place in total annual industry sales in the United States.
 The 1960 Rambler Six with its 127 hp 195.6 CID engine became the best selling model for AMC with 297,368 sold for the year.

 Overseas assembly

 Canada

-The former Nash plant on Danforth Avenue in Toronto produced the Rambler Six in 1955-1957 before it ceased production as subsequent models were imported into Canada.
+The former Nash plant on Danforth Avenue in Toronto produced the Rambler Six from 1955 until 1957.
+Production ended as subsequent models were imported from the United States.